Kingskerswell: The Kingskerswell Bypass

 The A380 road from Newton Abbot to Torquay was formerly a turnpike road.
 Since 1951 Devon County Council had planned to alleviate traffic on this road that runs through the village.
 After being postponed, cancelled and reinstated in the following years, planning permission for a bypass was granted in August 2005 with the main construction work due to start in Summer 2010 for completion in 2013.
 However, in June 2010 the Government's Transport Minister, Norman Baker said that in light of a tough spending review funding could not be guaranteed, and in October 2010 it was confirmed that the bypass was not one of the 24 schemes that had been approved.
 However, in November 2011 the government awarded £74.6 million towards the cost of the bypass, and the county council stated that it hoped that construction could start in October 2012 with completion in December 2015.

-The bypass was opened to traffic on 15 December with a formal opening to take place in 2016.
+The bypass was opened to traffic on 15 December.